 Presentations at national meetings

 Interest in climate change communication is strong among higher education institutions across the country.
-Atmospheric Science faculty have highlighted student outreach efforts at national 2015 American Geophysical Union Fall Meeting and the 2017 American Meteorological Society Annual Meeting, and the 2018 Bridge/Work Conference at Valparaiso University.
+Atmospheric Science faculty have highlighted student outreach efforts at regional and national conferences including 2015 American Geophysical Union Fall Meeting, the 2017 American Meteorological Society Annual Meeting, and the 2018 Bridge/Work Conference at Valparaiso University.

 Why students participate in these efforts